Chartability/POUR-CAF/README.md

 ## How do you use Chartability?

-There are a lot of different ways to perform an audit, and so there are also many different ways to use Chartaility.
+There are a lot of different ways to perform an audit, and so there are also many different ways to use Chartability.
 Sometimes an audit is as casual as checking your work while you do it.
 And other times it is a big affair that involves teams of specialists and lawyers.

 Realistically, while a highly trained auditor may be able to casually evaluate an artifact in as little as 30 minutes or even hold heuristics in mind as they are doing their own creative work, those new to auditing may take anywhere between 2 and 8 hours to complete a full pass of Chartability.
 Professional audits, which can take weeks or months, often include multiple auditors and provide rigorous documentation and detailed recommendations for remediation, typically in the form of a report.
 Chartability is meant to serve both quick pass and deep dive styles of audits, so users are expected to leverage it as they see fit.